MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 You have successfully created a new sensitive information type based on a keyword dictionary and added more keywords to decrease the false positive rate.

-## Task 5 – Work with custom sensitive information types
+## Task 5 – Test custom sensitive information types

-Custom Sensitive information types should always be tested before using them in policies otherwise data loss or leakage may occur due to a malfunctioning custom search pattern.
+Custom sensitive information types should always be tested before using them in policies otherwise data loss or leakage may occur due to a malfunctioning custom search pattern.
 In this task, you'll test the custom sensitive information types to ensure they recognize the desired patterns.

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.